desflahertyportfolio/DJ_Black_Coffee/README.md

-*Font Awesome* - A font and icon toolkit based on CSS and LESS https://fontawesome.com/ *Google Fonts* -A library of fontsthat can be used in the website https://fonts.google.com/ *JQuery* - A JavaScript library used to simplify DOM manipulation. https://jquery.com/ *Photoshop* -  A Trial version was used to create the Black Coffee Logo used on the site - cropped from a photo sourced online. https://www.photoshop.com
+*Font Awesome* - A font and icon toolkit based on CSS and LESS https://fontawesome.com/ *Google Fonts* -A library of fontsthat can be used in the website https://fonts.google.com/ *JQuery* - A JavaScript library used to simplify DOM manipulation. https://jquery.com/ *Photoshop* -  A Trial version was used to create the Black Coffee Logo used on the site - cropped from a photo sourced online.
+Alos used fro some editing of background images before using on the site https://www.photoshop.com
 *DownloadGram* - Third party software used to download photos from Instagram for use in the gallery section on the website. https://downloadgram.com/